jianxiaoguo/website/content/en/docs/applications/deploying-apps.md

 each having multiple ReplicaSets (one per release) which in turn manage the Pods running your application.

 Drycc Workflow will behave the same way with `DRYCC_KUBERNETES_DEPLOYMENTS` enabled or disabled (only applicable to versions prior to 2.4).
 The changes are behind the scenes.
-Where you will see differences while using the CLI is `drycc ps:list` will output Pod names differently.
+Where you will see differences while using the CLI is `drycc ps list` will output Pod names differently.

 [slugbuilder cache]: ./managing-app-configuration.md#slugbuilder-cache
 [install client]: ../users/cli.md#installation